WebReflection/ucompress/README.md

 #### Performance

 When used as CDN, the compression is done once per static asset, and never more than once.
-This reduces both RAM and CPU overhead in the long run, but it is slower than express static and compressed outcome the first time it's called.
+This reduces both RAM and CPU overhead in the long run, but it is slower than express static and compressed outcome the first time a file not compressed yet is reached.

-However, once the cache is ready, `ucompress.cdn` is 1.2 up to 2.5 times faster than express with static and compress.
+However, once the cache is ready, `ucompress.cdn` is _1.2x_ up to _2.5x_ faster than express with static and compress.